 AI approaches in the past did heavily focus on logics and boolean algebra.
-The research was biased by the idea of thinking machines as logically superior, and therefore intellectually superior, mega brains.
+The research was biased by the idea of thinking machines as logically, and therefore intellectually superior mega brains.
 But the winds have changed.
 Perception-and-Action is the new go-to direction.
 Turns out that having a reliable representation of an environment is much harder to do than mere logics.

 In my answer to Eric’s comment I wrote, that I did imagine the tech-mind as some kind of a department of the symbolic order.
 That’s not exactly true.
 I did imagine it as the inner or higher principle of the symbolic order.
 The point was, that our forebears couldn’t adequately get that, because their technologies had not been sophisticated enough yet.
 They depicted the symbolic after a paradigm of language.
 But with the Aristotelian logic did already try to lay bare the immaculate “technology” of the pure mind.
 (Still one of the greatest mental exercises of mankind.)

 But now I feel, that even the tech-mind is only a partial expression of something else behind the symbolic veil.
 (Yeah, I’m willing to make a fool out of me.)
 It is not the Big Other itself.
 Maybe it’s the closest I could come to a depiction of it, utilizing the computer-based tech-phantasms available today.

 That does not mean that we’re not going to fuck ourselves up in the craze-wave of a Thanatos flow.
 The AI-supermind may well be our successor in one way or another.

 But even if it is, we couldn’t change anything about it anyway.